- Zika virus disease is caused by a virus transmitted primarily by Aedes mosquitoes.

 It is important to cover, empty or clean potential mosquito breeding sites in and around houses such as buckets, drums, pots, gutters, and used tyres.
 Communities should support local government efforts to reduce mosquitoes in their locality.
 Health authorities may also advise that spraying of insecticides be carried out.

-Sexual transmission of Zika virus has been documented in several different countries.
-To reduce the risk of sexual transmission and potential pregnancy complications related to Zika virus infection, the sexual partners of pregnant women, living in or returning from areas where local transmission of Zika virus occurs should practice safer sex (including using condoms) or abstain from sexual activity throughout the pregnancy.
+For regions with no active transmission of Zika virus, WHO recommends practising safer sex or abstinence for a period of six months for men and women who are returning from areas of active transmission to prevent Zika virus infection through sexual intercourse.
+Sexual partners of pregnant women, living in or returning from areas where local transmission of Zika virus occurs should practice safer sex or abstain from sexual activity throughout the pregnancy.

 WHO is supporting countries to control Zika virus disease by taking actions outlined in the “Zika Strategic Response Framework":

 - Define and prioritize research into Zika virus disease by convening experts and partners.

 - Enhance surveillance of Zika virus and potential complications.